Police - Prevention and Education

-- Make arrangements to have the lawn cut and the garbage put out.
+- Keep the appearance someone is home by making arrangements to have the lawn cut and the garbage put out.

-- Have timers set up to turn on lights, TV and radios at random times throughout the day to make the home look and seem lived in.
+- Have timers set up to turn on lights, TV and radios at random times throughout the day to make the home appear occupied.

 - Stop all deliveries.

-- Put valuables such as jewelry, large sums of cash and documents in a safe deposit box.
+- Store valuables such as jewelry, large sums of cash and documents in a safe deposit box.

-To schedule a free Home Security Survey, view the city map to determine your Community Action Team representative.
-For more information, call 623-930-3380.
+To schedule a free Home Security Survey, click here for a map to identify your CAT Team and contact information.